Azure/azure-quickstart-templates/301-create-ad-forest-with-subdomain/README.md

 although I did not fully succeed in this.
 For repeatable jobs I use subtemplates.
 Creating a new VM is a nice example.

-In the octobe 2017 update I greatly simplified the use of subtemplates.
+In the October 2017 update I greatly simplified the use of subtemplates.
 Using the ARM "condition()" function it's now possible to make deployments optional based on input parameters.
 Using this, it is no longer needed to use two subtemplates for every